theREDspace/wdio-roku-service/README.md

 - services (none; in the future, this project be in the list)
 - npm install (Y)

-Now that this complete, hop into that repo and link this project to the package:
+Add this package to the project:

-`npm link path/to/wdio-roku-service --save`
+`npm i wdio-roku-service --save-dev`

 ### WDIO Config
 Currently, testing is only supported for a single Roku device.
 The following config updates are required: